API Reference

 Optuna.suggest_floatFunction

 Suggest a float value for the given parameter name within the specified range.
+For further information see the suggest_float in the Optuna python documentation.

 Arguments